alberdijon/DatuAtzipen/README.md

 # Game REST API
 ## Introduction
-Welcome to the Game REST API documentation.
-This project was developed as part of the Data Access course in the second year of the Development of Multiplatform Applications at Uni Eibar.
-The primary objective was to create a REST API that interacts with a MongoDB database, gaining insights into how a REST API integrates into a web application.
-The dataset for this project revolves around gaming, providing information about various games, including their details and reviews.
+This project was created as part of the Data Access course in the second year of the Development of Multiplatform Applications program at Uni Eibar.
+The primary objective was to build a REST API that interacts with a MongoDB database, providing a hands-on experience on integrating a REST API into a web application.
+Specifically, a JSON dataset was chosen, focusing on Nobel Prizes awarded throughout the last century.
+The following are the key steps involved in using this project:

+Project Background: Developed for the Data Access subject in the second year of the Development of Multiplatform Applications program at Uni Eibar.

+-Main Objective: Creation of a REST API for MongoDB interaction, aiming to understand the integration of a REST API in a web application context.
+-Dataset: A JSON dataset was selected, containing information about Nobel Prizes awarded in the last century.
+-Database Interaction: The REST API facilitates interactions with a MongoDB database, allowing for the storage and retrieval of Nobel Prize data.
+-Learning Focus: The project serves as a practical learning experience, emphasizing the role of REST APIs in web applications and providing insights into MongoDB database integration.
+-By following these steps, the project offers a comprehensive learning journey in developing and utilizing a REST API within the context of a web application, using a dataset focused on Nobel Prizes for practical implementation.

 ## Project Structure
 ### Swagger Access